Aquanty/rtd-hgs/docs/source/index.rst

 #. **dkd(j), j=1,nzones** Distribution coefficient
    [M:math:`^{-1}` L:math:`^3`] for each porous media zone **j**.

-Assigns a unique value for the distribution coefficient, :math:`K'` (Equation :ref:`eq:7` ), to each porous media zone in the domain.
+| Assigns a unique value for the distribution coefficient, :math:`K'`
+  (Equation :ref:
-The default value is 0.0 (no attenuation).
+| ), to each porous media zone in the domain.
+The default value is 0.0
+  (no attenuation).

 --------------